Lele-The-Panda/Flask-Hello-App/README.md

 # Flask Hello App

-Hi people!
+Hey there, people!
 This is a web app I built using Python and Flask.
 It's my first real web app and I'm proud of it.
 Here's what it does and how to run it yourself.

 ---